sage-code/maj/README.md

 **Purpose ...**

-Maj is designed for international unformal communication;
+Maj is designed for international informal social chat;

 1. Maj is for study;
 2. Maj is for business;